 The Professional Master of Education (PME) programme starts in late August each year.
-Students are required to complete a Placement Induction Programme which runs in advance of formal lectures.
-During this induction period students complete systematic observations in their host school.
+Students are required to complete an Induction Programme which runs in advance of formal lectures.
 Formal lectures begin in September and are held in DCU St. Patrick's Campus, Drumcondra on Tuesday and Wednesday from 4pm to 8pm.
 Students will participate in lectures, seminars, tutorials and online components.

 The programme includes two school placements.
 Students complete placement in one school in Year 1 and in a different school in Year 2.
 Placements can occur in a variety of school settings including Voluntary Secondary Schools, Educate Together Secondary Schools, Community Colleges, Community Schools and Comprehensive Schools.

 Students must secure their own placements in a recognised post-primary school within the Republic of Ireland.
 Only the first placement needs to be secured at the time of application.

 Placement Hours Required: Over the course of two years all students must engage in a minimum number of hours of direct teaching, placement related activities and observation as outlined in the table below.

 |Activity||Year 1 (Sept to June)||Year 2 (Sept to June)|